 @beforebot is a Slack app in the directory that has placed its app ID meta tag in the template of all pages on

-On a team where
+On a workspace where

 @beforebot is not installed,